spieglt/winage/README.md

 This is a Windows GUI for the file encryption tool [age](https://github.com/FiloSottile/age), built on top of [rage](https://github.com/str4d/rage).
 This adapter wraps the `age` crate, compiles as a static C library, and is used by an MFC GUI.

 The format specification is at age-encryption.org/v1.
-To discuss the spec or other age related topics, please email the mailing list at age-dev@googlegroups.com. age was designed by @Benjojo12 and @FiloSottile.
+To discuss the spec or other age related topics, please email the mailing list at age-dev@googlegroups.com. age was designed by [@Benjojo12](https://twitter.com/Benjojo12) and [@FiloSottile](https://twitter.com/FiloSottile). rage was written by [@str4d](https://twitter.com/str4d).

 # Installation